 With his understanding of patent portfolio development going much deeper than procedural aspects, he has created many unique and innovative solutions for IP strategy development and implementation.

 David Smith, Founder & ChairmanDavid is an entrepreneur, transaction broker, author and educator working in the high-tech sector for over 30 years.
-Through his incubation company Cambridge Manhattan Group, LLC, David forms new startup ventures such as Tynax Inc., a global online patent and technology trading exchange featuring hundreds of thousands of patent assets SVBS Co.
+Through his incubation company Cambridge Manhattan Group, LLC, David forms and grows ventures such as Tynax Inc., the Patent Library featuring hundreds of thousands of patent assets SVBS Co.
 Silicon Valley Business School, and Silicon Valley High School, Inc.

 As Apple World Marketing Manager in the early 1990’s, David was responsible for Apple’s marketing programs in Europe, Africa and the Middle East.
 A pioneer of the early Internet and worldwide web, David’s was founder and CEO of SurfMonkey, Inc., developing the leading web browser and safety service for kids.
 As CEO of MediaLive Inc., David designed one of the first web browsers, email and TV-set-top-box systems.
 David’s inventions have been awarded U.S. patents and his software and multimedia products have won critical acclaim.